zeroc-ice/ice-builder-eclipse/README.md

 ### From Ice Builder 4.0

-The Ice Builder 4.0 adds automatically all the project's Slice directories to the list of include directories during compilation.
+The Ice Builder 4.0 adds all the project's Slice directories to the list of include directories during compilation.

-Newer versions of Ice Builder no longer adds these directories to the list of include directories.
+Newer versions of Ice Builder no longer add these directories to the list of include directories.
 As a result, when upgrading from Ice Builder 4.0 to the latest Ice Builder, you may need to add some of your project's Slice directories to the Include Directories (see